toras9000/kallithea-mirror/docs/overview.rst

     This makes the ``kallithea-cli`` command line tool available.

 3. **Prepare front-end files**
-    Some front-end files must be fetched or created using ``npm`` tooling so they can be served to the client as static files.
+    Some front-end files must be fetched or created using ``npm`` and ``node`` tooling so they can be served to the client as static files.

 4. **Create low level configuration file.**
     Use ``kallithea-cli config-create`` to create a ``.ini`` file with database